triwahyuu/stm32_cmake_example/README.md

 # Example STM32 Project with CMake
 This repository uses NUCLEO-STM32L452RE-P board.
+The CMake toolchain file is obtained from [`vpetrigo/arm-cmake-toolchains`](https://github.com/vpetrigo/arm-cmake-toolchains)

 ## BUILD
 To build the project don't forget to specify the toolchain in the cmake: